nystudio107/schemagen/README.md

 Additional options can be passed into the `make schemagen` command:

-- `c X` - The Craft version to generate the models for.
-Defaults to 3.
+- `-c X` - The Craft version to generate the models for.
+Defaults to 3. e.g.: `make schemagen -- -c 4`
-- `-s` command line option that can be used, which controls whether superseded entities should be skipped, defaults to `false`
+- `-s` command line option that can be used, which controls whether superseded entities should be skipped, defaults to `false`.  e.g.: `make schemagen -- -s`

 Additional options can also be set in the `config.php` file: